Paleo Cherry Garcia Ice Cream

 - 1/4 cup of mini-chocolate chips, semi-sweet- I used Enjoy Life brand

-*NOTE – since there is no dairy in this mixture, it will get very, very hard.
-Let it thaw for a few minutes on the counter before trying to serve.
+Since there is no dairy in this mixture, it will get very, very hard once it's fully frozen.
+Let it thaw for a few minutes on the counter before serving.